edf42001/genetic-algorithm-rl-learning/README.md

 neural network.

 ## Genetic Algorithm Implementation
 As the GA was the first method investigated, gRPC was not integrated into the project yet.
-Instead of being able to use python's many machine learning packages, a very basic neural network implementation was written from scratch in Java.
+Thus, instead of being able to use python's many machine learning packages, a very basic neural network implementation was written from scratch in Java.
 There were only three different layer types, a Dense layer, Recurrent layer, and LSTM layer.

+An agent in SEPIA controls the entire team of units.
+Each unit, has a copy of the neural network that is being evolved.
+Units will take different actions because each unit observes different the world relative to where they are.

+#### Network architecture

+The brain of an agent consisted of a 3 layer neural network: two recurrent layers of size 16 followed by a fully connected (dense) layer of size 16.

+#### Observation space

+The inputs to this network consist of: The unit's current health, then, for every friendly unit, the x and y displacement to us, and their health.
+And the same for enemy units.
+This gives an input size of 10, when playing a 2v2 match.

+#### Action space

+The action space is 8.
+The action taken is the output neuron with the highest value.
+The action space is: move north, south, east, or west, or attack one of the enemy units.
+If no neuron has an activation of > 0.5, no action is taken.

+#### Fitness

+Fitness was based on average distance to the enemy (to encourage encounters where damage could be dealt), amount of damage dealt, and amount of enemy units killed.

+#### Results
+A population size of around 400 was used, and training for 500 epochs would take around 3 minutes.
+However, agents were usually only able to kill only one of the enemy units, no more.
+It was at this time that development pivoted to reinforcement learning.

+## Reinforcement Learning Implementation